Watch anglage training · Les Brenets · 4 participants

 CHF 8 000

 Building a broader foundation with more time, repetition and structure.
-Motivated beginner, career change, or a need for a more complete framework.
-A broader, more progressive foundation.
+Motivated beginner, career change, or a need for more time and reference points.
+A broader foundation, built step by step.

 8h: the 8h discovery day is reimbursed if a 100h is then booked.